tarantool/doc/doc/1.10/book/cartridge/cartridge_dev.rst

 roles can be dynamically enabled and disabled on any number of instances without restarts even during cluster operation.

-.. _built-in-roles:
+.. _cartridge-built-in-roles:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Built-in roles
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The cluster module comes with two built-in roles that implement automatic
+The ``cartridge`` module comes with two *built-in* roles that implement automatic sharding:
-sharding:

 * ``vshard-router`` that handles the ``vshard``'s *compute-intensive* workload: routes requests to storage nodes.